LabVIEW-Community-CI-CD/open-source/docs/runner-types.md

 1. **Minimize integration usage.** Start with standard runners and move tests to integration environments only when they require external dependencies or state.
 2. **Isolate heavy workflows.** Place integration jobs in separate stages or repositories to avoid blocking quick validation paths.
 3. **Protect self-hosted runners.** Apply concurrency limits and explicit `needs` chains so multiple integration jobs do not compete for the same hardware.
-4. **Audit runner labels.** Keep `requirements.json` synchronized with the actual fleet of self-hosted machines.
+4. **Audit runner labels.** Keep requirement mapping files synchronized with the actual fleet of self-hosted machines.
 Stale labels lead to idle jobs.
 5. **Document expectations.** When adding new requirements or workflows, update `docs/requirements.md` so the `Runner` and `Runner Type` columns reflect the intended infrastructure.

 By explicitly classifying jobs, teams can scale the project efficiently—routine tasks remain fast on default runners while integration tests validate real‑world behavior without overloading scarce resources.